smirad91/testOrganize/README.md

 How to use it:

-from testOrganize.TestDecorator import test, beforeEachTest, afterEachTest, print_result
+from Lib.TestDecorator import test, beforeEachTest, afterEachTest, print_result

 @beforeEachTest()
 def be():